 Dr. Lewis’s work centers on examining and analyzing regulatory policy issues.
 He conducts analyses and authors economic white papers to detail the impact of rulemakings and other policies.
 His analytical work spans new products, proposed and existing regulation, cloud computing, and mandated capital levels, among others.

-Craig Lewis served as the SEC’s Chief Economist and Director of the Division of Economic and Risk Analysis from June 2011 to May 2014.
+Dr. Lewis served as the U.S. Securities and Exchange Commission’s Chief Economist and Director of the Division of Economic and Risk Analysis from June 2011 to May 2014.
 During his time at the SEC, he was responsible for the economic analysis of rules promulgated and other actions taken by the SEC, including various enforcement matters.

-Dr. Lewis’s research has been published in the Journal of Financial Economics, the Review of Financial Studies, the Journal of Financial and Quantitative Analysis, the Journal of Econometrics, and other books and journals.
+Dr. Lewis’s research has been published in the Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Journal of Econometrics, as well as in other books and journals.
 He also serves on a number of editorial boards.

-Dr. Lewis received his B.S. in Accounting from The Ohio State University and his M.S. and Ph.D. in Finance from the University of Wisconsin.
-He was a Certified Public Accountant prior to completing his advanced degrees.
+Dr. Lewis received his Ph.D. and M.S. in finance from the University of Wisconsin-Madison and his B.S. in accounting from Ohio State University.
+He was a certified public accountant prior to completing his advanced degrees.